igor-feoktistov/terraform-provider-flexbot/docs/index.md

 * `ipam` - (Required) IPAM is implemented via pluggable providers.
 Only "Infoblox" and "Internal" providers are supported at this time.
 "Internal" provider expects you to supply "ip" and "fqdn" in network configurations.
 * `compute` - (Required) UCS compute, credentials to access UCSM
 * `storage` - (Required) cDOT storage, credentials to access cDOT cluster or SVM
-* `rancher_api` - (Optional) Rancher API helps with node management in Rancher or RKE cluster to ensure graceful node updates, shutdown, restarts, and removals.
+* `rancher_api` - (Optional) Rancher API helps with node management in Rancher, RKE, or Harvester cluster to ensure graceful node updates, shutdown, restarts, and removals.
 * `synchronized_updates` - (Optional) Synchronized nodes updates.
 It is highly suggested to enable it when Rancher API is enabled.
 Enforces sequential and synchronized updates for Rancher cluster nodes.

 #### `ipam`